philippeitis/cpsc312-project/README.md

 ### How to test and run the code: Prolog

 NOTE: The REST API does not work on the department computers, as the http library does not include an HTTP server in Prolog 7.6.4.

 In this section, we cover testing, and usage of the CLI to define functions and types, and performing various queries over them.
 Additonal features, including the REST API, are described in the [appendix](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project#appendix).

 In the `prolog` directory, you can run `make test` to run the unit tests.
 You can also load the test file into the swipl repl with `make test-repl` and in that repl you can run `run_tests.` to run those tests.

-The project uses the [http](https://www.swi-prolog.org/pldoc/doc_for?object=section(%27packages/http.html%27)), [pcre](https://www.swi-prolog.org/pldoc/man?section=pcre), and [dcg](https://www.swi-prolog.org/pldoc/doc/_SWI_/library/dcg/basics.pl) libraries, which appear to be included by default in SWIPL, and did not require any installation steps when running the project locally.
+The project uses the [http](https://www.swi-prolog.org/pldoc/doc_for?object=section(%27packages/http.html%27)), [pcre](https://www.swi-prolog.org/pldoc/man?section=pcre), and [dcg](https://www.swi-prolog.org/pldoc/doc/_SWI_/library/dcg/basics.pl) libraries.
+If it is run with SWIPL 8.+, all functionality will be available.
+If not, then the `pcre` library will not be imported, and only the JSON capabilities of the `http` library will be used.
+This has been tested on the department computers using SWIPL 7.6.4, and using SWIPL 8.4 locally, and all tests pass.

-Please note that using `make prolog-eval` or `make test` will also test the REST API - for more details, go to [REST API Overview](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project#rest-api-overview).
+Please note that using `make prolog-eval` or `make test` will only test the REST API if run on Prolog 8+.
+For more details, go to [REST API Overview](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project#rest-api-overview).

 #### CLI Overview
 This program provides a REPL, which can be initialized by running `swipl main.pl`: